tkassila/tvprograms2/README.md

 # tvprograms2

-Finnish tv programs from different sources, v 2.0, which has smaller application size, tthan v.
+Finnish tv programs from different sources, v 2.0, which has smaller application size, than v.
 1.5 on tvprograms repository.

 This app is showing finnish tv and radio programs on a browser from different sources.
 To get json or xml data from servers, it is calling local proxy node server (on port 9090).
 You can show also descriptions and search a text from channels or programs.
 The app is also working with screenreaders.
 It has two page theme: white and black.
 It is using bigger fonts.